nitrozyna/FDR-Metabolomics/timelog.md

 ### 30 Jan 2021
 *1 hour* Set up model training on another machine with different dimensions and let it run for a couple of days.

+## Week 16
+*2 hour* Obtained models with different dimensions and set up experiments with varying library and query spectra to check the performance in comparison to Cosine Similarity.
+*1 hour* Interpreted the results for above experiments and noted down the plan for future experiments.
+*0.5 hour* Set up another experimental model training on another machine with different dimensions and let it run for a couple of days.